Memex: Legacy

 Bush said of his "As We May Think" memex device that "technical difficulties of all sorts have been ignored," but that, "also ignored are means as yet unknown which may come any day to accelerate technical progress as violently as did the advent of the thermionic tube."
 Michael Buckland concluded that Bush's 1945 vision for an information retrieval machine is unhistorically viewed in relation to the subsequent development of electronic computer technology.
 Buckland studied the historical background of information retrieval in and before 1939 because the Memex was based on Bush's work during 1938–1940 in building a photoelectric microfilm selector, an electronic retrieval technology invented by Emanuel Goldberg for Zeiss Ikon in the 1920s.
 According to Buckland, the legacy of Bush is twofold: a significant engineering achievement in building a rapid prototype microfilm selector, and "a speculative article" which through "the social prestige of its author, has had an immediate and lasting effect in stimulating others."

 The pioneer of human–computer interaction Douglas Engelbart was inspired by Bush's proposal for a co-evolution between humans and machines.
-In a 1999 publication, Engelbart recollects that reading "As We May Think" in 1945 infected him with the idea of building a mechanism that could navigate and extend the pool of human knowledge.
+In a 1999 publication, Engelbart recollects that reading "As We May Think" in 1945 he "became 'infected' with the idea of building a means to extend and navigate this great pool of human knowledge".
 Around 1961, Engelbart re-read Bush's article, and from 1962 onward Engelbart developed a series of technical designs.
 Engelbart updated the Memex microfilm storage desk and thereby arrived at a pioneering vision for a personal computer connected to an electronic visual display and a mouse pointing device.
-In 1962, Engelbart sent Bush a draft article for comment, Bush never replied.
+In 1962, Engelbart sent Bush a draft article for comment; Bush never replied.
 The article was published in 1963 under the title "A Conceptual Framework for the Augmentation of Man's Intellect".

 In 1965, J. C. R. Licklider dedicated his book "Libraries of the Future" to Bush.
 Licklider wrote that he had often heard of the memex and "trails of reference", even before he had read "As We May Think".
 Also in 1965, Ted Nelson coined the word hypertext in a paper that quoted Bush's memex idea at length.
 In 1968, Nelson collaborated with Andries van Dam to implement the Hypertext Editing System (HES).
 In his 1987 book entitled "Literary Machines", Nelson defined hypertext as "non-sequential writing with reader-controlled links".
-In 2000, Tim Berners-Lee published a statement, acknowledging the influence of hypertext, the work of Engelbart and Bush's "As We May Think" on the development of the World Wide Web.
+When Tim Berners-Lee built his ENQUIRE software at CERN in 1980, which led to his invention of the World Wide Web in 1989, the ideas developed by Bush, Engelbart and Nelson did not influence his work, since he was not aware of them.
+However, as Berners-Lee began to refine his ideas, the work of these predecessors would later help to confirm the legitimacy of his concept.
 In 2003, Microsoft promoted a life-logging research project under the name MyLifeBits as an attempt to fulfill Bush's memex vision.